danielcalp/RPA-Challenge---Fresh-news-2.0/README.md

 This project is licensed under the MIT License.

 Contact
-For any questions or further information, please contact Your Name.
+For any questions or further information, please contact https://github.com/danielcalp/ or https://www.linkedin.com/in/danielpaschoalino/.